Vava62600/Cluster-Guide/README.md

 # Cluster-Guide
-Cluster Guide is a compleate Guide for create Kubernetes Cluster easyly
+Cluster Guide is a compleate Guide for create easy Kubernetes Cluster